mimic-sussex/sema/doc/LiveCodingAPI_defaultGrammar.md

 # oscillators

-first argument is always the frequency
+first argument is always the frequency, the last argument the phase.

 // sine

 `{500}sin`
+`{500,0.2}sin`

 // saw